fonske/clack-reader-v4/README.md

  Relay for control of the chlorinator module from AQMOS and Power measurement with ina3221

- Automatic recognision of the softener steps
+ Automatic recognision of the softener steps and measure the liters and m3 softened water by reading the clack flowmeter

 ## Versions / Branches
 main: Clack WS PI valve (DiscValve) (ECOSOFT LESS-10 / 15 / 20 from AQMOS) with tof sensor (VL53L1X)